eeshawn11/DSI33-Project4/README.md

 4. **Data Modeling & Evaluation**: Based on the selected features, we modeled them through these classification models - Histogram-Based Gradient Boosting Classifier, Logistic Regression, KNeighbors Classifier and Adaptive Boosting Classifier.
 The best model will then be used to predict the presence of West Nile Virus in the test dataset.
 5. **Cost-Benefit Analysis**: Following the best model selected, we also conducted a cost-benefit analysis on annual cost of pesticide coverage and its benefits - particularly for areas that are at higher risk.

-We've also uploaded the predicted West Nile Virus presence on [Kaggle](https://www.kaggle.com/competitions/predict-west-nile-virus/data) to measure the accuracy of our finalized model.

 ## Initial Findings

 1. The main mosquito species carrying WNV are CULEX PIPIENS and CULEX RESTUANS.
 They form 90% of the infected mosquitoes collected.